Electric power transmission: Bulk transmission

 Hydro and wind sources cannot be moved closer to big cities, and solar costs are lowest in remote areas where local power needs are nominal.
 Connection costs can determine whether any particular renewable alternative is economically realistic.
 Costs can be prohibitive for transmission lines, but high capacity, long distance super grid transmission network costs could be recovered with modest usage fees.

 Grid input

-At power stations, power is produced at a relatively low voltage between about 2.3 kV and 30 kV, depending on the size of the unit.
-The voltage is then stepped up by the power station transformer to a higher voltage (115 kV to 765 kV AC) for transmission.
+At power stations, power is produced at a relatively low voltage between about 480 V and 22 kV, depending on the size of the unit.
+The voltage is then stepped up by the power station transformer to a higher voltage (100 kV to 1,000 kV AC) for transmission.

 In the United States, power transmission is, variously, 230 kV to 500 kV, with less than 230 kV or more than 500 kV as exceptions.

 The Western Interconnection has two primary interchange voltages: 500 kV AC at 60 Hz, and ±500 kV (1,000 kV net) DC from North to South (Columbia River to Southern California) and Northeast to Southwest (Utah to Southern California).
 The 287.5 kV (Hoover Dam to Los Angeles line, via Victorville) and 345 kV (Arizona Public Service (APS) line) are local standards, both of which were implemented before 500 kV became practical.